GhoshDipankar/Getting.Cleaning.Data/CodeBook.md

 ### Giving descriptive activity names to name the activities in the data set:
 Different activity names that are already read from file as "activitiy_labels" are used to replace activity labels with the corresponding names.

+### Creation of an independent tidy data set with the mean of each variable for each activity and each subject
+- The selected data set "selectedData" is converted into a molten data frame called "molten_data" by the use of melt() of the package "reshape2".
+- Mean of each variable for each Activity and each Subject is estimated by dcast() and stored in a data frame called "tidy_set".
+- The tidy data set is written in a file called "tidyData.txt"